laurapm/eco-smart-pot/database/config_scripts/README.md

 db.shutDownServer()
 ```

-7. To enforce the securitity of the new replica set is convenient to use a
+7. To enforce the security of the new replica set is convenient to use a
 [keyFile](https://docs.mongodb.com/manual/reference/configuration-options/#security.keyFile).
 To set up this file it is necessary to:
-  - Create the file and give the necessary permisions (specifying the path to
+  - Create the file and give the necessary permissions (specifying the path to
   the file).
-  - Give the appropiate permisions to the file.
+  - Give the appropriate permissions to the file.

 ```bash
 sudo mkdir -pv /var/mongodb/pki